1841 OC-1

 Reverse 1840 A Die States

-2. Very light clash marks in shield recesses 2 and 3.
+2. Light clash marks in shield recesses.

 3. Polished die.
 The light die lines above IC are no longer visible.